Topics

 Call 1-888-601-9980 to speak to our licensed advisors right away, or book some time with them below.

-As we’ve explained before, insurance premiums depend on various factors such as your age, gender, smoking status, lifestyle, and overall health.
-Everything equal – we’ve crunched the numbers from 16 different Canadian insurance companies to give you the average cost of life insurance on a 20-year term, divided by gender and smoking status.
+That being said, we’ve crunched the numbers from over different Canadian life insurance companies to give you the average cost of life insurance in your 40s.
+See the charts below that have term life insurance quotes by age for a 20-year term life insurance policy, divided by gender and smoking status.

 Life Insurance Premiums – Male, 20-Year Term